Transparent dark purple Travel Guide by Insurte logo

 Instead of a visa, you will need to apply for a Dutch residence permit.

-This isn't the only requirement you'll need to meet, however.
 There are requirements specific to students, as well as general requirements that apply to anyone and everyone applying for a residence permit.

 Residence permit requirements to study in the Netherlands

-In order to apply, you will need to meet a series of requirements.
+In order to apply, you need to meet a series of requirements.
 First are the requirements that apply to everyone.

 You will need to: